meghanachary/my-mvp-repo/README.md

 - 🦥🌃💤
 - Welcome to Best Rest, a source of information for anyone looking for tips on how to improve their sleep!

-## Current Bugs

-- When the user types a topic that does not exist in the API, the page becomes blank.
-I would like to put an error message when this happens. ❌
-- When the user enters white space and clicks submit, nothing changes.
-I would like a message asking the user, 'please type a topic' when this happens. ❌

 ## Setup

 ### Dependencies